-5. SOLAR DESIGN AND SUN SHADING
+4. PASSIVE SOLAR DESIGN AND SUN SHADING

-5.1.
-SOLAR OPTIMISATION DESIGN
+4.1.
+PASSIVE SOLAR DESIGN

-Usable external space and windows of a minimum area and dimension which directly connect with, and allow sunlight to penetrate, the principal living space
+Usable external space and windows of a minimum area and dimension which directly connect with, and allow sunlight to penetrate, the principal living space.

-- To ensure secluded private open space is of a useable size for outdoor living, furniture and landscaping. - To connect the principal living space to the secluded private open space. - To maximise secluded private open space located on the north and east sides of a dwelling. - To provide light and winter sun into the principal living spaces.
+- To ensure secluded private open space is of a useable size for outdoor living, furniture and landscaping. - To connect the principal living space to the secluded private open space - To maximise secluded private open space located on the north and east sides of a dwelling. - To provide north light and winter sun into the principal living spaces.